National Debt Relief: 2025 Review

 National Debt Relief services

-National Debt Relief helps you settle your debts by doing all of the back-end work, such as negotiating settlements and managing payments.
+National Debt Relief helps you settle your debts by doing all the back-end work, such as negotiating settlements and managing payments.
 Here's an overview of the debt relief process and the services you can expect from National Debt Relief:

 Free consultation: You’ll get a free consultation with a certified specialist who reviews your financials to confirm that you qualify for the debt settlement program.

 Escrow account: Once you are approved and agree to join National Debt Relief, an escrow account will be opened in your name.
 You will no longer make any payments to your creditors.
-Instead, every month, you'll send the agreed-upon payment to National Debt Relief, who will deposit the payment in your escrow account on your behalf.
+Instead, every month, you'll send the agreed-upon payment to National Debt Relief, which will deposit the payment in your escrow account on your behalf.

 Settlement: Your first settlement may be completed within three to six months.
-It generally takes between 24 and 48 months to settle all of your debts, depending on how many creditors you owe and how high your debt balances are.
+It generally takes between 24 and 48 months to settle all your debts, depending on how many creditors you owe and how high your debt balances are.

 Fees and penalties